Is self diagnosis valid when it comes to mental illness?

 Additionally, it’s important to remember that diagnosis is clearly not the end goal of therapy.
 The purpose of treatment is healing, and you might need professional guidance to achieve that outcome.

 Of course, suppose you’re diagnosed by a medical professional.
 In that case, there’s never a guarantee that they will be able to provide you with some support- but they likely will.
 If you self-diagnose your mental illness, you will probably be left without the help and guidance of a medical professional.

-Those concerns are all really valid and essential.
+Those concerns about self diagnosis are all really valid and essential.
 And we must keep them in mind when approaching the question: is self diagnosis valid?

-That said, there are lots of reasons why people decide to self-diagnose regardless – and there are lots of reasons why self-diagnosis is valid and valuable.
-And people who are staunchly anti-self diagnosis often don’t consider these points.
+That said, there are many reasons why people decide to self-diagnose regardless – and there are many reasons why self-diagnosis is valid and valuable.
+And people who are staunchly anti-self-diagnosis often don’t consider these points.

 So here are a few reasons why self-diagnosis might be helpful for some people, especially those who are marginalized.